 Repeating Crochet Stitches

-A wonderful project for both beginner and expert alike, this blanket has a repeating rhythm of stitches.
+A wonderful project for both beginner and expert alike, this blanket has a repeating rhythm of basic crochet stitches.
 Once you get beyond the first row, this pattern works up very quickly without much counting.

 Fluffy Yarn